 It was once possible for savvy digital marketers to trick search engines into ranking certain webpages higher based on keyword schemes, fake reviews and other dark tactics.
 This isn’t true anymore.
 As search engines get smarter, they are better at detecting fakes, and prioritize the user over anything else

 In addition to search engine improvements, the way people search and use the web is also changing.
 New website trends prioritize mobile-friendly websites, accessibility features and even optimization for voice commands to follow how people use the web.
 To really improve your SEO, you’ll have to play the long game and focus on creating a great online experience that transcends time and fads.

-Here are some common SEO mistakes that you should ditch ASAP.
+Learn more about some common SEO myths that you should ditch ASAP.